Our half-day Slot Canyon Photo Tour is perfect for those who want a shorter trip but with amazing photo opportunities.

 Group Size: Our groups will never exceed 5 people per guide.
 We like to keep our tours small so we can give adequate individual attention.

-Guides: Due to scheduling complexities, we don’t know which guide will accompany your group until a day or two prior.
-If you want a specific guide, then please Contact Us to make your request.
+Instructors: Due to scheduling complexities, we don’t know which instructor will accompany your group until a day or two prior.
+If you want a specific instructor, then please Contact Us to make your request.
 Although we’ll do our best to make it happen, please note that there are no guarantees.

 Weather Conditions: If the weather is inclement or unsafe for a slot canyon visit, your tour guide will suggest you visit an alternate destination.
 This decision will be made the day of the outing based on the consensus of the group.
 If significant rain is in the forecast, we cannot visit the slot canyon due to flash flood risk.
 Note that we cannot offer refunds due to weather unless we cannot go out at all.
 Make sure you dress and prepare adequately for the weather the day of your tour.